 Celtic fonts are often seen in Irish related festivals, most notably, the Saint.
 Patrick’s day and Irish themed projects like greeting cards, stationary, decorations, scrapbook, invitations, tattoos.
 Celtic Garamond Pro designed by Levente Halmos and Roger S. Nelsson is a typical font family of Celtic style.
 While pursuing an old style Celtic look, it also maintains the readability.
 The font is multilingual friendly with a support of some unusual diacritic letters in languages such as Cornish, Tagalog, Romanian, Ulithian and Welsh.

-You can use the following tool to generate text images based on your selection of colors, text effects and sizes using celtic fonts in seconds.
+You can use the following tool to generate text graphics based on your selection of colors, text effects and sizes using celtic fonts in seconds.
 You can then save the image, or use the EMBED button to get image links.
 If you want to modify the image further such as rotating, bending or blurring, you can use our image tools.